macbre/phantomas/README.md

 * httpsRequests: number of HTTPS requests
 * redirects: number of HTTP redirects (either 301 or 302)
 * notFound: number of HTTP 404 responses
-* timeToFirstByte: time it took to receive the first byte of the first response
+* timeToFirstByte: time it took to receive the first byte of the first response (that was not a redirect)
-* timeToLastByte: time it took to receive the last byte of the first response
+* timeToLastByte: time it took to receive the last byte of the first response (that was not a redirect)
 * bodySize: size of the content of all responses
 * contentLength: size of the content of all responses (based on ``Content-Length`` header)
 * httpTrafficCompleted: time it took to receive the last byte of the last HTTP response